dessalines/flowchat/README.md

 # chat-websocket

 # TODO
-- Fix login system, automatically set cookies, temp button for clear cookies, if auth is undefined, then don't show the top right user button.
-- Build startup documentation, setting up postgres, git clone.
-- Figure out how to get thumbnails from links.... might be tough for non-imgur-like things.
-- Clean up codebase
 - Front page is the list of discussions.
 - Toastr / whatever messages for errors, successes, logins.
 - Serving multiple discussions